scikit-hep/histoprint/README.rst

                                       '0rgbcmykwRGBCMYKW'

       -f, --field TEXT                Which fields to histogram.
-Interpretation of the fields depends onthe file format.
+Interpretation of the fields depends on the file format.
 TXT files only support integers for column
-                                      numbersstarting at 0.
+                                      numbers starting at 0.
+For CSV files, the fields must be the names of the columns as specified in the first line of the file.

       --version                       Show the version and exit.
       --help                          Show this message and exit.